 OUR XLR8 ACHIEVERS CLUB MEMBERS

 We calculate our XLR8 points using the Take Your Marks website which allows us to update our records every two months.
-So every two months, we’ll update our XLR8 Achievers Club membership, award badges to those who have earned new ones, and update the list below.
+So every few months, (depending on how many meets have been held) we’ll update our XLR8 Achievers Club membership, award badges to those who have earned new ones, and update the list below.

 And at the end of each year, we’ll name our XLR8 Achievers Club Members for that calendar year.
 Many of our swimmers may be XLR8 Achievers Club members over many years which is a great achievement.
 But it’s important to note that they’ll only receive one set of XLR8 Achievers Club badges.